denius/MatView/README.md

 ```
 matview
 ```
-Running "matview -help" provides a list of command line arguments.
 ## Building on ubuntu
 To compile on the actual version of ubuntu (18.04) you may need to install several additional packages:
 ```